5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 	```
 	sysctl machdep.cpu.brand_string
 	```
-2. In my case it's an `i5-8265U`.
-Search your model number on https://ark.intel.com/ to find its specs.
+2. Search your model number on https://ark.intel.com/ to find its specs.
+In my case it's an `i5-8265U`.

-3. Take note of the the CPU family it belongs to (in this case "Whisky Lake") and which type of on-board graphics it is using.
+3. Take note of the the CPU family it belongs to (for example "Whisky Lake") and which type of on-board graphics it is using.
 In my case it does not list the actual model of the iGPU but only states "Intel® UHD Graphics for 8th Generation Intel® Processors" which doesn't help.
-In this case use google or check in Windows.
+In this case use sites like netbookcheck.net or check in Windows.
 In my case, it's using Intel Graphics UHD 620.

 4. Next, consult Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) to verify that you are starting with the correct/recommended `AAPL,ig-platform-id` for your CPU and iGPU to begin with:
 	- Find the Install guide for your CPU Famiy